dockstore/dockstore-documentation/docs/faq.md

 This is going to be a moving quality target as tools improve, but if you have a tool that you wish to be verified, please send us a heads-up via our GitHub issues or Gitter!

+If you are already an admin or curator, you can visit this [tutorial](../advanced-topics/verification/) to learn how to verify a tool/workflow.

 ## What is a default version of a tool or workflow?

 Every tool/workflow is recommended to have a default version set by its author.
 It indicates to the end users which version of the tool/workflow they should use.